chadkluck/serverless-deploy-pipeline-atlantis/README.md

 #### IAM Step 3: Update User to Assume Role

+Note that if you are the only user in your account and/or you will be using the same user role that you gave the CreateRole permissions to in IAM Step 0, this has already been done if you kept `iam:PassRole` in the `Action` field from before.
+You may then skip this step.

 The user role you use to access the Web Console or submit CLI commands will need the following IAM Policy added (Replace `$AWS_ACCOUNT$` and `$PREFIX_UPPER$` with appropriate values).
 You can create it as a stand alone policy and attach it to a role, or add it to the inline policy statement.
 If you create it as a stand alone policy I recommend tagging it with: `Atlantis` with value `iam`, `atlantis:Prefix` with the value of your prefix (lowercase), and any additional tags you may want.

-Note that if you are the only user in the system and/or you will be using the same user role that you gave the CreateRole permissions to in IAM Step 0, this has already been done if you kept `iam:PassRole` in the `Action` field from before.

 ```JSON
 {